Lunglei

 Hidden Tips Only Repeat Visitors Know

-- Hire local guides for sanctuaries; they know secret spots and animal tracks.
+- Hire a local guide for wildlife sanctuaries; they know hidden trails and animal spotting zones.

 Frequently Asked Questions